 (2) a class or category of vehicles, engines, or trailers within their useful lives, although properly maintained and used, on average does not comply with the emission standards prescribed under section 43101 of the Health and Safety Code which are applicable to the model-year of such vehicles, engines, or trailers.

-(3) a class or category of vehicles or engines within their useful lives, although properly maintained and used, that do not comply with the in-use emission standards specified in section 1956.8, title 13, California Code of Regulations and “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles”, incorporated by reference in section 1956.8(b), title 13, California Code of Regulations.
+(3) a class or category of vehicles or engines within their useful lives, although properly maintained and used, that do not comply with the in-use emission standards specified in section 1956.8, title 13, California Code of Regulations and “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Diesel Engines and Vehicles,” incorporated by reference in section 1956.8(b), title 13, California Code of Regulations, or that do not comply with the in-use emissions standards specified in section 1956.8.2, title 13, California Code of Regulations and “California Exhaust Emission Standards and Test Procedures for 2027 and Subsequent Model Heavy-Duty Engines, Vehicles and Hybrid Powertrains,” incorporated by reference in section 1956.8.2(c), title 13, California Code of Regulations.

-(4) a class or category of vehicles or engines within their useful lives, although properly maintained and used, that do not comply with the in-use emission standards specified in section 1956.8, title 13, California Code of Regulations and “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles”, incorporated by reference in section 1956.8(d), title 13, California Code of Regulations.
+(4) a class or category of vehicles or engines within their useful lives, although properly maintained and used, that do not comply with the in-use emission standards specified in section 1956.8, title 13, California Code of Regulations and “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Otto-Cycle Engines and Vehicles,” incorporated by reference in section 1956.8(d), title 13, California Code of Regulations, or that do not comply with the in-use emissions standards specified in section 1956.8.2, title 13, California Code of Regulations and “California Exhaust Emission Standards and Test Procedures for 2027 and Subsequent Model Heavy-Duty Engines, Vehicles and Hybrid Powertrains,” incorporated by reference in section 1956.8.2(c), title 13, California Code of Regulations.

 * * * *